pymupdf/PyMuPDF/docs/document.rst

       PDF only: Return type and value of a PDF dictionary key of an xref.

       :arg int xref: the :data:`xref`.
       :arg str key: the desired PDF key.
-Must **exactly** match one of the keys contained in :meth:`Document.xref_get_keys`.
+Must **exactly** match (case-sensitive) one of the keys contained in :meth:`Document.xref_get_keys`.

       :returns: a tuple (type, value), where type is one of "xref", "array", "dict", "int", "float" "null", "bool", "float", "name", "string" or "unknown" (should not occur).
-The value of the key is **always** formatted as a string -- see the following example -- and a faithful reflection of what is stored in the PDF.
+Independent of "type", the value of the key is **always** formatted as a string -- see the following example -- and a faithful reflection of what is stored in the PDF.
 An argument like the return value can be used to modify the value of a key of :data:`xref`.

           >>> for key in doc.xref_get_keys(xref):
                   print(key, "=" , doc.xref_get_key(xref, key))